Skip to content

 Tell me the feeling you're chasing: a record you love, a moment that gives you chills, a vibe you're after.
 Translating that to levels and signal chains, that's where I come in.
 You'll focus on whether what's coming out of the speakers is hitting right.

 Coffee's on.
-You're understood.
+The vision is set.
 You have the space to be exactly who you are.
-You've got an engineer in your corner who took the time to understand what you're really after.
+You've got an engineer in your corner who took the time to understand what you're really after and knows how to get it there.

 (02) Listen